 Instructor: Laura Richling

 Second floor studio, Crozier-Williams Student Center, Connecticut College, New London

 Instructor: Rachel Balaban

 This class is a collaborative effort.
-Laura Richling has trained with the Mark Morris Group and is knowledgeable about specific techniques, muscle relationships, balance and rhythm.
+Rachel Balaban and Laura Richling have trained with the Mark Morris Group and are knowledgeable about specific techniques, muscle relationships, balance and rhythm.
 But the class is also about learning from each other.
 All are encouraged to share and enjoy the class together.
 (It should be noted that the focus of this program is about artistic and creative expression and the enjoyment of social interactions with others experiencing similar challenges.
 While many may experience health benefits or the alleviation of symptoms, this program is not intended to be a therapeutic offering.)

 For more information, please contact:

 Refer here for current offering:

 To learn more about the approach, see the following article.